Picky Eaters: An Interview with Specialist Pediatric Dietitian

 Having a child who is a picky eater is a common concern among many parents.
 While it’s not unusual for children to reject food occasionally, picky eating over prolonged periods of time can be troubling for parents.
+Continue reading below to learn some strategies that parents can try to get their children to try new foods and convert picky eaters.

 We recently spoke to pediatric dietitian and founder of Element Nutrition Co., Jessica Gust (MS, RDN) about her tips for parents with picky eaters.
-Jessica specializes in starting solids, picky eating and health and wellness for kids, and can regularly be found online sharing practical tips and information via her Instagram @elementnutrition.kids.
+Jessica specializes in starting solids, picky eating, and health and wellness for kids, and can regularly be found online sharing practical tips and information via her Instagram @elementnutrition.kids.
 Through her 1:1 coaching and online community, Jessica helps parents get their kids trying and eating new foods so they can grow into healthy eaters for life.

-In this interview, we discuss whether parents should be concerned if they have picky eaters, explore a few simple strategies that parents can try to get their children to try new foods and touch on things parents may be unknowingly doing to sabotage mealtimes!
+In this interview, we discuss whether parents should be concerned if they have picky eaters, explore a few simple strategies that parents can try to get their children to try new foods, and touch on things parents may be unknowingly doing to sabotage mealtimes!

 1. How common are ‘picky eaters’?
 Do we know why children develop such strong preferences for/against certain foods?